Treating Chronic Back Pain: Intracept vs. RFA

 When you’re dealing with persistent pain, you want a specialist who not only has deep expertise but also truly listens.
 Dr. Ajith Nair is committed to providing that level of personalized care.
 He specializes in advanced treatments like the Intracept Procedure, which is designed for chronic low back pain that comes from the vertebrae, especially when there isn’t significant pain radiating down the legs.
 Dr. Nair will walk you through all your options, explaining the benefits of each potential treatment so you can make an informed decision about your health and well-being.

-Start Your Personalized Path to Relief
+Take the First Step on Your Path to Relief

 Your journey to relief is unique, and your treatment plan should be too.
 If an MRI confirms that your pain is coming from your spinal bones, the Intracept Procedure may be the most direct path to feeling better.
 But the only way to know for sure is to have a conversation with a specialist.
 We invite you to schedule a consultation at our Louisville or Elizabethtown office.
 Together, we can review your symptoms, discuss your diagnostic results, and create a personalized treatment plan designed to help you reclaim your life from chronic back pain.